 In my years as a business student and in the corporate world, I learned numerous things on what’s important in an interview and how to win over your interviewers from seminars, reading different resources and personal experience.
 Here are 30 job interview tips which will come in handy as you are preparing for your interview – apply them to dramatically increase your odds of securing that job 😀

-- First and foremost, be clear that this is a job you want.
+- Be clear that this is a job you want.
 Is this a job that you really want?
-Be clear on your end objective for this task.
+Be clear on your end objective.
 Only accept the interview if there is a possibility that you will accept the job offer after you get it.
 Otherwise, you will only be wasting their time and your time – plus it creates bad will if you reject an offer later on without a valid reason.
 You never know when you might want to join this company in the future.

-- Check up who your interviewers are before the job interview.
+- Look up your interviewers before the job interview.
 What are their names?
 What are their designations?
 What are they working on?
-Try to get some broad-based information on them before the interview.
-This will let you prepare better for the interview on how to best express yourself and connect with them during the interview.
+Try to get some broad-based information on them like their names and designations before the interview; then, look them up online or on Linkedin to see if you can find any general information on them.
+This information helps you better prepare and connect with them during the interview.

-- Connect with people who have been through the interviews before.
-There is no better way to learn than to talking to someone who has been through the experience.
-Learn from them how the whole process was like, the questions asked, any surprise elements, how you can better prepare, etc.
+- Connect with people who have interviewed with the company before.
+There is no better way to learn than to talk to someone who has been through the experience.
+If you can find someone who has interviewed with the company before, talk to them.
+Learn what the whole process was like, the questions asked, any surprise elements, how you can better prepare, etc. Sites like Glassdoor now make it very easy to learn about a company’s hiring process.

 - Connect with company’s employees.
 Do you have any friends who work inside?
 Friends’ friends?
 Connect with them and try to learn as much as you can about the company, its culture, organization, the interview process, etc. This will give you very valuable insights on whether for your interview.

-- Be clear on how many candidates are up for the interview.
-This helps to give you an indication on the intensity of competition for the role.
+- Check how many candidates are up for the interview.
+This is optional, but knowing this gives you an indication on the intensity of competition for the role.
+You can ask this question if you are already through to the next round (if there are multiple interview rounds); most interviewers/HRs should be happy to share this information.

-- Rehearse the interview with a friend.
-Nothing like a trial run before the real thing.
+- Rehearse with a friend.
+Nothing like a trial run before the real thing!
 After all, practice makes perfect.
 Brief your friend on the interview style of the company and simulate an interview scenario with her, where she interviews you.
 Anticipate questions they will ask.

 - Dress right.
 Check with the HR or your headhunter on the right dress code before the interview.
 Generally, formal office wear will work right.